MakerBbto/Lunatic_light/Documentation.md

 FastLED
 ```

-Make sure you have the most updated versions of both the Arduino IDE, and the libraries for the proper functioning.
+Make sure you have the most updated versions of the Arduino IDE, the ESP32 cards, and the libraries for the proper functioning.

 ---